Nearly one in three older adults age 65-74, and over half of those age 75+, have hearing loss.

 - Some local Lions’ Clubs run projects which distribute affordable hearing aids to those in need.
 Contact your local chapter to see if it offers the program.

-- NCOA's Adviser also has a hearing aid review that provides everything you need to know to find the right device for your needs and budget, including a quick look at the best hearings aids of 2022.
+- NCOA Adviser's hearing aid review provides everything you need to know to find the right device for your needs and budget, including a quick look at the best hearings aids of 2022.